 Keto Eggplant Parmesan with Pork Panko

 - Slice eggplant.
 I like it medium thick, about 1 inch if I'm baking it without stacking it.
+I recommend first slicing off the dark skin.

 - Sweat the eggplant.
 Lay out on cloth or paper towels and salt heavily on both sides.
 Use more cloth or paper towels to absorb the liquid.